-Figure SPM.2 | Assessed contributions to observed warming in 2010-2019 relative to 1850-1900
+Figure SPM.2: Assessed contributions to observed warming in 2010-2019 relative to 1850-1900.

-Panel (a) Observed global warming (increase in global surface temperature).
-Whiskers show the very likely range.
+Panel a): Observed global warming (increase in global surface temperature) and its very likely range {3.3.1, Cross-Chapter Box 2.3}.

-Panel (b) Evidence from attribution studies, which synthesize information from climate models and observations.
-The panel shows temperature change attributed to: total human influence; changes in well-mixed greenhouse gas concentrations; other human drivers due to aerosols, ozone and land-use change (land-use reflectance); solar and volcanic drivers; and internal climate variability.
-Whiskers show likely ranges.
+Panel b): Evidence from attribution studies, which synthesize information from climate models and observations.
+The panel shows temperature change attributed to total human influence, changes in well-mixed greenhouse gas concentrations, other human drivers due to aerosols, ozone and land-use change (land-use reflectance), solar and volcanic drivers, and internal climate variability.
+Whiskers show likely ranges {3.3.1}.

-Panel (c) Evidence from the assessment of radiative forcing and climate sensitivity.
-The panel shows temperature changes from individual components of human influence: emissions of greenhouse gases, aerosols and their precursors; land-use changes (land-use reflectance and irrigation); and aviation contrails.
+Panel c): Evidence from the assessment of radiative forcing and climate sensitivity.
+The panel shows temperature changes from individual components of human influence, including emissions of greenhouse gases, aerosols and their precursors; land-use changes (land-use reflectance and irrigation); and aviation contrails.
 Whiskers show very likely ranges.
 Estimates account for both direct emissions into the atmosphere and their effect, if any, on other climate drivers.
-For aerosols, both direct effects (through radiation) and indirect effects (through interactions with clouds) are considered.
+For aerosols, both direct (through radiation) and indirect (through interactions with clouds) effects are considered. {6.4.2, 7.3}